 The original thick filters are a bit more expensive.

 Also, depending on your location, the availability of the originals varies.

-If you’re not a fan of online shopping, you may find yourself tempted to buy some substitute filters available at your grocery store.
+If you’re not a fan of online shopping, you may find yourself tempted to buy some substitute filters that are available at your grocery store.